pascalfleury/emacs-config/README.md

 ## INSTALL

-Usually, I sync this in /home/$USER/Emacs and then have ~/.emacs consisting of ths single line:
+Usually, I sync this in /home/$USER/Emacs and then have ~/.emacs consisting of these two lines:

+  (load-file "~/Emaces/melpa.el")
   (load-file "~/Emacs/personal.el")

 ### EXPECTED PACKAGES